noodlestan/noodles-ui/packages/support/lib-tools/README.md

 npm run dev
 ```

-Execute the tool by running `npm run dev:nui` or `npm run build:nui` in one of the UI libraries, for instance [Sandbox UI](../../libs/sandbox-ui/README.md).
+Execute the tool by running `npm run dev:nui` or `npm run build:nui` in one of the UI libraries, for instance [Lab UI](../../libs/lab-ui/README.md).

 ## Building